PeopleSansPeople: A Synthetic Data Generator for Human-Centric Computer Vision: Results

 We started our benchmarks by training models from random initialization on various sizes of real data alone.
 Unsurprisingly, we saw model performance improved with the amount of real data used (Tab.~\ref{tab:scratch_results_testdev} and~\ref{tab:scratch_results}).
 We continued our benchmarks by training the model from random initialization on synthetic data generated by \psp{} using na\"ively-chosen parameters.
 As before, we report the model performance on COCO-person validation and test-dev2017 sets (Tab.~\ref{tab:scratch_results_testdev} and~\ref{tab:scratch_results}).
 The benchmarks indicate that a model trained solely on synthetic data generated with na\"ive domain randomization struggles to generalize on the real domain.

 To complete our benchmarks, we took the models trained from scratch on synthetic data and fine-tune them on various amounts of real COCO data, which has shown excellent results in other sim2real problems~\citep{tremblay2018domain}.
 For comparison, we also use ImageNet pre-trained weights and fine-tune them on various amounts of real COCO data.
 We find that the pre-training on the synthetic data improves model performance after fine-tuning the model on real data for all dataset sizes used.
-Our models achieve a keypoint AP of $60.37 \pm 0.48$ on the COCO test-dev2017 dataset, outperforming the same model pre-trained on ImageNet and fine-tuned on COCO (keypoint AP of $57.50$).
+Our best models achieve a keypoint AP of $63.47 \pm 0.19$ on the COCO test-dev2017 dataset, outperforming the same model pre-trained on ImageNet and fine-tuned on the entire COCO (keypoint AP of $62.40$).
+The effects of synthetic pre-training for few-shot transfer to real domain are more significant; whilst training on $641$ real images alone yields a keypoint AP of $6.40$, ImageNet pre-training increases this to $21.90$; with synthetic pre-training, we observe more than double the performance boost with keypoint AP of $44.43 \pm 0.17$.

 The bounding box metrics are reported in Tab.~\ref{tab:scratch_results_bbox_appendix} and \ref{tab:transfer_results_bbox_appendix}.
 In Tab.~\ref{tab:delta_ap} we show the gains of synthetic pre-training over training from scratch and ImageNet pre-training for the best models.
 These results show that synthetic pre-training helps more with localization of keypoints than bounding box detection which is the classification of a region of the image.